Skip to content

 is_paper = detail.get("accountType") == "Paper"

-The List All Your Accounts recipe walks through this end to end: list accounts, fan out for per-account detail in parallel, then partition on accountType.
+The List All Your Accounts recipe walks through this end to end: list accounts, call the per-account detail endpoint in parallel when needed, then partition on accountType.

 Paper account lifecycle